caydentan310/To-do_list/README.md

 # To-do_list
-Created with CodeSandbox
-stuff learnt from udacity
+Created with CodeSandbox and stuff learnt from udacity

 1. press enter after typing the input which you want to add to the todo-list
 2. double click the items in the todo-list to edit them in case of any misspellings or other reasons